-Teething can be a different experience for every child.
+Each child experiences the milestone of teething differently, some breeze through while others suffer the experience for every child and can become a frustrating time for parents.
 So here are answers to some of the most frequently asked questions about teething.

 Baby teeth usually erupt in pairs from the front of the mouth to the back.
 The average age for teething is 6 months, however teeth can start coming through as early as 3 months and as late as 12 months (There is no need for alarm if teething starts early or a little late).

 – By age 3 they should have all of their baby (primary) teeth